 Uploading refers to the process of transferring data from your computer to the Internet, and downloading refers to transferring data from the Internet to your computer.

-Usually the download speed is much greater than the upload speed (ADSL).
+Usually the download speed is much greater than the upload speed (ADSL and VDSL).

 This is usually OK because for most people they download much more than they upload.